Things to consider

 ☞ Before putting your quilt in the washing machine or in a tub, here are some things you need to know first . . .

 Why?
 Because conventional laundry detergent contains brighteners and fillers that may stick to the polyester fibers and reduce the loft.
-They also compromised the water repellent finish.
+They also compromise the water repellent finish.

-If hand washing, the tub has to be spotlessly cleaned beforehand and free of soap scum and other residue that can ruin the insulation or both the shell and liner fabrics.
+If hand washing, the tub (or basin) has to be spotlessly cleaned beforehand and free of soap and other residues that can ruin the insulation or both the shell and liner fabrics.

-☞ Following these instructions will allow you to wash your custom BLUE BOLT synthetic quilt while preserving its quality and warmth.
+☞ Following these instructions will allow you to wash your quilt while preserving its quality and warmth.

 How to wash your quilt